Independence dilemma for Greenland voters - Journal du Cameroun

 – Economic assets –

-The fishing industry, which accounts for 90 percent of Greenland’s exports, is temporarily benefiting from climate change as the rising temperatures bring new species to fish, though that is likely to change over time.
+Fishing, which accounts for 90 percent of Greenland’s exports, is benefiting from climate change as rising temperatures bring new species to fish to its waters but that is likely to change over time.

-And while Greenland may have a wealth of untapped natural resources, primarily minerals, that could help finance its independence, “it suffers from a lack of infrastructure and a qualified labour shortage,” stressed Mikaa Mered, an Arctic expert and economics and geopolitics professor at France’s School of International Relations.
+While Greenland may have a wealth of untapped natural resources that could help finance its independence, “it suffers from a lack of infrastructure and a qualified labour shortage,” said Mikaa Mered, an Arctic expert and economics and geopolitics professor at France’s School of International Relations.

-That’s also a major hurdle for the territory’s desire to emulate the thriving tourism industry of its Arctic neighbour Iceland.

 – Social woes –